cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 (The key-exchange protocol MUST satisfy the KCI requirement discussed in {{intro}}.)
 Specification of the key-exchange protocol is out of scope for this document.

-We first define OPAQUE in a generic way based on any OPRF and any PK-based KE, and later show specific instantiation using DH-OPRF (defined in {{SecOprf}}) and several KE protocols.
-The user, running on a client machine, takes the role of initiator in these protocols and the server the responder's.
-The private-public keys for the user are denoted PrivU and PubU, and for the server PrivS and PubS.
+We first define the core OPAQUE protocol based on any OPRF, RRAEAD, and MHF functions.
+{{instantiations}} describes specific instantiations of OPAQUE using various AKE and authentication protocols, including: HMQV, 3DH, and SIGMA-I.
+{{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.

 ## Protocol messages {#protocol-messages}